Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: Superconnections and the Euler characteristic

 For the purpose of this paper, we need to generalize the formula (\ref{FZ}) slightly.
 Actually, one can choose any connection $\nabla$ and any Euclidean metric $g$ on the pull-back bundle $\pi^*TM$ to define a superconnection on $\pi^*\Lambda^*(T^*M)\equiv\Lambda^*(\pi^*T^*M)$: let $\nabla^{\Lambda^*(\pi^*T^*M)}$ denote the lifting of the connection $\nabla$ on $\Lambda^*(\pi^*T^*M)$; let ${\hat Y}^*_g$ denote the dual of $\hat Y$ with respect to the metric $g$ and set $c_g(\hat Y)={\hat Y}^*_g\wedge-i_{\hat Y}$; then for any $T>0$,

-is also a superconnection on $\pi^*\Lambda^*(T^*M)$.
+is also a superconnection on $\Lambda^*(\pi^*T^*M)$.
 Moreover, by using (\ref{FZ}) and a transgression argument, one can prove the following slight generalization of (\ref{FZ}) easily.

 \begin{lem} Let $M$ be a closed and oriented manifold of dimension $2n$.
-Then for any connection $\nabla$ and any Euclidean metric $g$ on $\pi^*TM$, if the curvature $R=\nabla^2$ is bounded along fibres of $TM$, then the following formula holds for any $T>0$:
+Then for any connection $\nabla$ and any Euclidean metric $g$ on $\pi^*TM$, if the curvature $R=\nabla^2$ and the metric $g$ have polynomial growth along fibres of $TM$, then the following formula holds for any $T>0$:

 \end{lem}

 \begin{proof} Here we would like to give a direct proof of (\ref{FZ1}).